 - 1. a.
-Agriculture value per acre shall be determined annually by the state board of equalization and assessment by ascertaining the average value per acre of lands used in agricultural production in New York state using the land classification system developed by the department of agriculture and markets and a capitalization of income method which on new federal land bank loans made in the Springfield federal land bank district for the five year period immediately preceding the year for which agricultural values are being ment.
+Agriculture value per acre shall be determined annually by the state board of equalization and assessment by ascertaining the average value per acre of lands used in agricultural production in New York state using the land classification system developed by the department of agriculture and markets and a capitalization of income method which uses a capitalization rate equal to the annual five year average effective interest rate on new federal land bank loans made in the Springfield federal land bank district for the five year period immediately preceding the year for which agricultural values are being determined and economic profiles developed by the state board of equalization and assessment.
 Separate determinations may be made, where deemed appropriate, for different areas of the state. - b.
-The state board of equalization and assessment, during development of the agricultural values, may make suitable adjustments to the economic data used in the income capitalization computation consistent with the index of prices received by farm units for agricultural products and prices paid for goods, services and commodities essential to the production of those agricultural products, data published by the United States department of agricultural with respect to its index numbers of average value per acre of farm real estate and such other data as may be appropriate, including sale prices for land sold for agricultural use as commercial units, if such sales are reasonably related to the value of - c.
+The state board of equalization and assessment, during development of the agricultural values, may make suitable adjustments to the economic data used in the income capitalization computation consistent with the index of prices received by farm units for agricultural products and prices paid for goods, services and commodities essential to the production of those agricultural products, data published by the United States department of agriculture with respect to its index numbers of average value per acre of farm real estate and such other data as may be appropriate, including sale prices for land sold for agricultural use as commercial units, if such sales are reasonably related to the value of such land used for agricultural purposes. - c.
 Determination of agriculture value per acre shall be made following a review of comments and recommendations by the advisory council on agriculture and after a public hearing by the state board of equalization and assessment or its duly designated representative.
-In making its determination, the state board of equalization and assessment shall: (1) describe the manner in which it has implemented the income capitalization methodology, including any adjustments it has made to the agricultural economic data; which recommendations it has adopted, and the reasons for which it may have disregarded any recommendations; and (3) specify any changes made as a result of information provided at the public hearing conducted pursuant to this paragraph. - d.
+In making its determination, the state board of equalization and assessment shall: (1) describe the manner in which it has implemented the income capitalization methodology, including any adjustments it has made to the agricultural economic data; (2) respond to any recommendations made by the advisory council on agriculture, stating which recommendations it has adopted, and the reasons for which it may have disregarded any recommendations; and (3) specify any changes made as a result of information provided at the public hearing conducted pursuant to this paragraph. - d.
 The state board of equalization and assessment shall annually certify its determination of agricultural value per acre to the assessor of each assessing unit. - 2. a.
-The state board of equalization and assessment shall promulgate rules establishing the methodology for implementation of subdivisions one and two of this section, after consulting with the New York state college of agriculture and life sciences at cornell university, the department of agriculture and markets, financial institutions, agricultural business representatives, others directly knowledgeable about advisory council on agriculture.
-Such rules shall include a description of the agricultural economic data and the methods for their compilation and computation for development of the economic profiles and a delineation of the process to be followed in - b.
-Agricultural economic data on which to base the economic profiles shall be gathered by the New York state college of agriculture and life sciences at Cornell university, the crop reporting service of the New York state department of agriculture and such other sources as may be appropriate, consistent with the types of data and methods set forth for the income capitalization methodology.
+The state board of equalization and assessment shall promulgate rules establishing the methodology for implementation of subdivisions one and two of this section, after consulting with the New York state college of agriculture and life sciences at Cornell university, the department of agriculture and markets, financial institutions, farming and agricultural business representatives, others directly knowledgeable about agricultural economic data and following a review of comments and recommendations of the advisory council on agriculture.
+Such rules shall include a description of the types of agricultural economic data and the methods for their compilation and computation for development of the economic profiles and a delineation of the process to be followed in applying the income capitalization method. - b.
+Agricultural economic data on which to base the economic profiles shall be gathered by the New York state college of agriculture and life sciences at Cornell university, the crop reporting service of the New York state department of agriculture and markets and such other sources as may be appropriate, consistent with the types of data and methods set forth for the income capitalization methodology.